Euclideon/udSDKUnrealPlugin/README.md

 ## Rendering Unlimited Detail Pointcloud within Unreal Engine
 Inorder to render Point Cloud assets within Unreal Engine, you must add an Unlimited Detail component to an actor you create.
-For demonstrations sake, we will do this via blueprints (additionally a C++ example will follow below):
+For demonstrations sake, we will do this via blueprints (a c++ example will be provided in the near future):

 1. Create a new blueprint actor within your project
     - ![image](./mdcontent/apikey_confirmation.png "UDS in Unreal")